Migz93/ha-local-photos/README.md

 1. Restart Home Assistant.

 ### Manual
-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of your choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
 1. In the `custom_components` directory (folder) create a new folder called `local_photos`.
 1. Download _all_ the files from the `custom_components/local_photos/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant

-## Configuration
+## Configuration and Setup
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Local Photos".
-2. Click on the integration and you'll be presented with a list of available albums (subdirectories) in your `/config/www/photos` directory.
-3. Select the album you want to display.
-If you want to display all photos, select "All Photos".
-4. The integration will create a `/config/www/photos` directory if it doesn't already exist.
-This is where you'll store your photos.
-5. To add another album, simply add the integration again and select a different album.

-### Adding Photos
+### Setting Up Your Photo Directory

+1. Create a directory for your photos (if it doesn't already exist).
+You can use any directory accessible to Home Assistant.
-1. Place your photos in the `/config/www/photos` directory.
+2. Place your photos in this directory.
 You can access this directory through the File Editor add-on or via SFTP/Samba depending on your Home Assistant setup.
-2. You can organize photos into albums by creating subdirectories in the `/config/www/photos` directory.
+3. You can organize photos into albums by creating subdirectories.
 For example:
-   - `/config/www/photos/vacation/` - For vacation photos
+   - `/config/www/images/vacation/` - For vacation photos
-   - `/config/www/photos/family/` - For family photos
+   - `/config/www/images/family/` - For family photos
-   - `/config/www/photos/holidays/` - For holiday photos
+   - `/config/www/images/holidays/` - For holiday photos
-3. The integration will automatically detect these directories as albums.
 4. Supported image formats include: JPG, JPEG, PNG, GIF, BMP, and WEBP.

 ### Adding Albums to Home Assistant

-1. After adding photos to your directories, go to "Configuration" -> "Integrations" and click "+".
-2. Search for and select "Local Photos".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Local Photos".
+2. Click on the integration and enter the path to your photos directory.
+3. **Important**: The directory must exist before you can proceed.
+The integration will not create it for you.
-3. You'll be presented with a list of available albums (subdirectories) in your `/config/www/photos` directory.
+4. After entering a valid directory path, you'll be presented with a list of available albums (subdirectories) in that location.
-4. Select the album you want to add and click "Submit".
+5. Select the album you want to display.
+If you want to display all photos, select "All Photos".
-5. The album will now be available as a camera entity in Home Assistant with a device name that reflects the selected album (e.g., "Local Photos Vacation").
+6. The album will now be available as a camera entity in Home Assistant with a device name that reflects the selected album (e.g., "Local Photos Vacation").
-6. Repeat this process for each album you want to add to Home Assistant.
+7. To add another album, simply add the integration again and select a different album.

 ## Crop modes